manas0016/AgriSense/README.md

 ## Usage

 - **Upload CSV:** Use the uploader to ingest new data.
-- **Chat:** Ask questions about crops, weather, or recommendations.
+- **Chat:** Ask questions about crops, weather, market prices, or recommendations.
 - **History:** View previous chat interactions.

 ---